 Ben Affleck stated in an interview that he had asked if he could have the batsuit when filming was complete.
-The producers said yes, but that he would have to pay $100,000 in order to keep it.
-Affleck quickly changed his mind and asked if he could just take a picture with it instead.
+The producers said yes, but that he would have to pay 100,000 dollars in order to keep it.
+Affleck quickly changed his mind, and asked if he could just take a picture with it instead.

-According to Ben Affleck, he was surprised when he was offered the Batman role and was at first hesitant to commit to it.
-He was won over after a meeting with director Zack Snyder, who pitched Affleck his vision of Batman and showed him concept art for the film.
+According to Ben Affleck, he was surprised when he was offered the Batman role, and was at first hesitant to commit to it.
+He was won over after a meeting with Zack Snyder, who pitched Affleck his vision of Batman, and showed him concept art for the film.

-A rough cut of the film was shown for the executives at Warner Bros.
-They were reportedly so impressed that they not only gave the film a standing ovation, but also began negotiating a deal with Ben Affleck to have him make three solo Batman movies, rather than the original plan to make only one.
+A rough cut of the film was shown for the executives at Warner Brothers.
+They were reportedly so impressed, that they not only gave the film a standing ovation, but also began negotiating a deal with Ben Affleck to have him make three solo Batman movies, rather than the original plan to make only one.

 When discussing the film, Henry Cavill said that it would address a major issue that fans and critics had with Man of Steel (2013), involving the huge amount of collateral damage caused in the film's climax during Superman's battle with General Zod in Metropolis.
 Cavill said that future battle scenes in movies featuring Superman would involve him making sure to not harm civilians himself and to protect them from evil villains.

-Christian Bale mentioned in an interview that he felt like he wanted to continue playing Batman.
+Christian Bale mentioned in an interview, that he felt like he wanted to continue playing Batman.
 He then jokingly said, "I'm jealous of someone else playing Batman."
-In reality however, he actually met with Ben Affleck when he was cast, and wished them luck for the making of the film.
-Bale portrayed Bruce Wayne/Batman in the Dark Knight trilogy (2005-2012).
+In reality however, he actually met with Ben Affleck when he was cast, and wished him luck for the making of the film.
+Bale portrayed Bruce Wayne a.k.a.
+Batman in the Dark Knight trilogy (2005-2012).

 Superman's suit is considerably brighter, with the blue of the suit being lightened to suit the comic version.
 The yellow background behind the "S" has been made into a bright gold.
 Certain patterns in the suit have changed also, notably on the "S."